DenisPimenov/Rider-NegationHighlighter-Plugin/README.md

-# NegationHighlighter
+# Rider-NegationHighlighter-Plugin
-Rider plugin, unary negation highlighter, for people like me, who sometimes don't see operand.
+Plugin, unary negation highlighter, for people like me, who sometimes don't see operand.